 Sandbox | Intacct’s test environment only includes four free sandbox refreshes per year—after that, customers must pay professional services’ hourly rate.
 NetSuite, on the other hand, includes one complimentary sandbox refresh for each month the customer has the license. |

-In all, customizing Sage Intacct to meet the needs of your business over time can add a substantial amount to the annual contract.
+In all, extending and tailoring Sage Intacct to meet the needs of your business over time can add a substantial amount to the annual contract.
 With NetSuite, all of these capabilities are included in the licensing cost.

 NetSuite offers the financial functionality that businesses moving off spreadsheets or entry-level accounting systems need while continuing to support them as they grow.
-In fact, 62% of technology IPOs since 2011 are NetSuite customers.
+As evidence of that, 61% of technology IPOs since 2011 are NetSuite customers, and 275 companies running on NetSuite have gone public via an IPO or SPAC since 2020.
 And that support extends to firms growing internationally—the system’s multilanguage, multicurrency, multisubsidiary, and international tax and regulatory compliance capabilities simplify global operations.

 Additionally, NetSuite’s comprehensive, well-honed implementation methodology gets customers up and running quickly and lets them add functionality as they need it.